Iran complying with commitments under nuclear deal: Tillerson

 Under the deal, which took effect in January last year, Iran undertook to put limits on its nuclear program in exchange for the removal of nuclear-related sanctions imposed against the Islamic Republic.

-Iran has warned that it would restore its nuclear activities to the pre-JCPOA level, if the US failed to keep its end of the bargain.
+Iran has warned that it would restore its nuclear activities to the pre-JCPOA level, if the US fails to keep its end of the bargain.

 At an international conference on nuclear policy in Washington last month, European Union Foreign Policy Chief Federica Mogherini strongly defended the JCPOA, pointing out that the International Atomic Energy Agency (IAEA) had confirmed Iran’s compliance five times.

-Opponents of the JCPOA, including Israel and its allies in Congress, accuse Iran of pursuing nuclear weapons and insist the deal would not guarantee it was not cheating.
+Opponents of the JCPOA, including Israel and its allies in the US Congress, accuse Iran of pursuing nuclear weapons and insist that the deal would not guarantee that the country was not striving to that end any longer.

+Iran has always said that it seeks to allay international concerns about its nuclear program which is peaceful and civilian.